 Premenstrual dysphoric disorder:

-Diagnosis of premenstrual dysphoric disorder is based on the presence of one or more specific symptoms in the week before the beginning of menstruation, followed by the resolution of these symptoms after onset.
+Diagnosis of the premenstrual dysphoric disorder is based on the presence of one or more specific symptoms in the week before the beginning of menstruation, followed by the resolution of these symptoms after onset.
 The symptoms include mood swings, irritability or anger, depressed mood or hopelessness, and anxiety or tension, as well as one or more of an additional seven symptoms, for a total of at least five symptoms.

 Treatment of Mood Disorders:-